-- W.I.o.g. let B be the set of cells that can be reached by chains originated from the rightmost column. - B does not contain a cell of the leftmost column; otherwise we have a contradiction. - Let N(B) be the red cells that can be reached by chains originated from the rightmost column. - N(B) must be connected - \triangleright Otherwise, B can advance further. - N(B) must contain a cell in the top row. - \triangleright Otherwise, B contains all cells in the first row, which is a contradiction. - N(B) must contain a cell in the bottom row. - ▷ Otherwise, B contains all cells in the bottom row, which is a contradiction. - Hence N(B) is a red winning chain.
+- Assume there is no winner. - W.I.o.g. let R be the set of red cells that can be reached by chains originated from the rightmost column. - R does not contain a cell of the leftmost column; otherwise we have a contradiction. - Let N(R) be the blue cells that can be reached by chains originated from the rightmost column. - N(R) must contain a cell in the top row. - \triangleright Otherwise, R contains all cells in the first row, which is a contradiction. - N(R) must contain a cell in the bottom row. - ▷ Otherwise, R contains all cells in the bottom row, which is a contradiction. - N(R) must be connected - \triangleright Otherwise, R can advance further. - Hence N(R) is a blue winning chain.

-Illustration of the ideas (1/2)
+Illustration of the ideas (1/3)

-Illustration of the ideas (2/2)
+Illustration of the ideas (2/3)